kennygrant/bestiary/packages.md

 ## Cyclic dependencies

 If you run into cyclic imports, you have a package A which imports package B which then imports package A. To avoid this, try to keep your imports in one direction, importing small packages into the top level one.
 For example for a git command line tool you might have a main command, which imported a package which contains all the git specific structures and could be used as a library by that command, a server or any other type of app.

 If you structure your apps this way you will avoid cyclic imports and you should consider them a hint that something is wrong with your design.

-## Vendoring
+## Vendoring packages

 There is no official vendoring tool as yet in Go, though work is progressing on one \(go dep\).